louismullie/temp-data/markdown_final/d0dde0d9-a49e-4db0-b9ae-cd2a2ea4299f.md

 Warnings and precautions regarding the use of aspirin PO (also known as Bayer Aspirin, Bufferin, St. Joseph Aspirin, Halfprin, Easprin, Ecotrin):

-- Bleeding: use caution in patients taking other NSAIDs, antiplatelets, or anticoagulants.
+- **Bleeding**: use caution in patients taking other NSAIDs, antiplatelets, or anticoagulants.
-- Bleeding: use caution in patients with excessive alcohol use (≥ 3 drinks per day).
+- **Bleeding**: use caution in patients with excessive alcohol use (≥ 3 drinks per day).
-- Bleeding: use caution in patients with inherited or acquired bleeding disorders.
+- **Bleeding**: use caution in patients with inherited or acquired bleeding disorders.

 ---